BhavyaLight/information-retrival-search-engine/README.md

 ## Overview

+The information retrieval search engine built by our team is based on Movies, the data for which has been obtained by the TMDB api.
+Our motivation for picking the above in order to build an information retrieval system is influenced by two main factors:
+- **Availability of information**

+- **Opportunity to learn**

 ### Crawling the data

 1. How you crawled the corpus (e.g., source, keywords, API, library) and stored them (e.g., whether a record corresponds to a file or a line, meta information like publication date, author name, record ID)